 If you are reading this article, the chances are that you just discovered your headphones inside the washing machine.
 Don’t worry; it happens more often than you think.
-Whatever the reason, you might be wondering if they will work after a complete cycle.
+Whatever the reason, you might wonder will headphones work if washed?

-There is a good chance that your headphones will work fine after they are washed if they are given the proper time to fully dry out.
+There is a good chance that your headphones will work fine after they are washed if given the proper time to dry out thoroughly.
 Typically this can be sped up by submerging them in a bowl of rice to help get every ounce of moisture out to save them from moisture damage to the electronics inside.

 It will depend on which type of headphones you have, as they are all built differently.
 Some headphones are more fragile than others.